GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/README.md

    - Navigate to Vertex AI Agent Builder in the console.
    - **IMPORTANT:** Click to accept terms and activate the API.
+   - Click `Apps` in the left hand navigation to view the list of apps.
    - Click into the `search-prospectus` app.
    - Select `Integration` from the left-hand menu.
    - Scroll down until you see the `configId` for the gen-search-widget.